Not a member? Register

 • The development of recurrent or multiple avoidable Stage II pressure ulcer(s): As a result of the facility’s non-compliance, the resident developed multiple and/or recurrent avoidable Stage II ulcers.

-• Failure to implement the comprehensive care plan for a resident who has a pressure ulcer: As a result of a facility’s failure to implement a portion of an existing plan related to pressure ulcer care, such as failure to provide for pressure redistribution, or inappropriate treatment/dressing changes, a wound increased in size or failed to progress towards healing as anticipated, or the resident experienced untreated pain.
+• Failure to implement the comprehensive care plan for a resident who has a pressure ulcer: As a result of a facility’s failure to implement a portion of an existing plan related to pressure ulcer care, such as failure to provide for pressure redistribution, or inappropriate treatment/dressing changes, a wound increased in

 Examples of Severity Level 2 Noncompliance No Actual Harm with Potential for More Than Minimal Harm that is Not Immediate Jeopardy include, but are not limited to: